• Home

 Q. What should I do to become more knowledgeable and active?

 A. Joining a horse club in your area is the place to start.
-Call the Arabian Horse Association in Colorado at (303) 696-4500 and ask for clubs near you.
+You can go to www.arabianhorses.org OR call the Arabian Horse Association (AHA) in Greenwood Village, Colorado at (303) 696-4500 and ask for clubs near you.
 By becoming a member of an AHA recognized club, you then do not have to pay fees at Class A horse shows, this goes with your club membership.
-Arabian shows are governed by USA Equestrian rules; therefore it is wise to also be a member of the USAn Equestrian, thereby eliminating paying assessed USA Equestrian fees at the show.
+Arabian shows are governed by the United States Equestrian Federation rules; therefore it is wise to also be a member of the USEF (www.usef.org), thereby eliminating paying assessed USEF fees at the show.
 Membership in both organizations saves you money in the long run and has many advantages such as monthly publications and rule books.

 Q. What if I just enjoy riding for fun?